-The primary goals of Single School Culture for Academics for FY07 is to solidify implementation in the expansion schools (non-AAA schools) and increase the level of quality of Learning Team Meetings in AAA schools.
+The primary goals of Single School Culture for Academics for FY07 is to increase the level of quality of Learning Team Meetings in AAA schools.
+It is anticipated this year that Learning Teams will work with Fine Arts teachers to share learning and teaching strategies as part of the Learning Team Meetings.
+This reciprocal arrangement will ensure that the work of Fine Arts teachers becomes and integral part of Single School Culture for Academics.
 Meeting these goals requires the following:

-- ✓ Providing advanced level training to facilitators in non-AAA schools. - Funding requested for: - ✓ Stipends and/or substitutes is requested to meet this need - ✓ Accompanying training materials needed (printing expenses) - Continuing to prepare high school staff development packets that align to the Single School Culture for Academics processes.
+- Providing advanced level training to facilitators. - Funding requested for: - ✓ Stipends and/or substitutes is requested to meet this need. - ✓ Accompanying training materials needed (printing expenses) - Continuing to prepare high school staff development packets that align to the Single School Culture for Academics processes.
 A cadre of teachers to provide input and assist with the development of high quality academic packets for ongoing teacher training. - Funding requested for: - ✓ Stipends for teachers to develop packets - ✓ Printing of packets